saschpe/qtopia-pimsync/README.txt

 ======

 There is no other solution which uses SyncML on the Qtopia platform.
-It's advantage is the adoption of an widely used industry standard.
-It should be able to sync with most SyncML-capable groupware solutons given proper configuration.
+It's advantage is the adoption of an widely used industry standard and thus should be able to sync with most SyncML-capable groupware solutons given proper configuration.